 I mention those earlier posts because I wanted to share what I had written about landmarks, before pointing to more recent studies from Google about how they might recognize landmarks, a year apart from each other, with one being a followup to the other.

-The first of these papers, Google-Landmarks: A New Dataset and Challenge for Landmark Recognition, starts out by telling us about a problem that needs solving:
+The first of these papers, Google-Landmarks: A New Dataset and Challenge for Landmark Recognition, starts by telling us about a problem that needs solving:

 Image classification technology has shown remarkable improvement over the past few years, exemplified in part by the Imagenet classification challenge, where error rates continue to drop substantially every year.
-In order to continue advancing the state of the art in computer vision, many researchers are now putting more focus on fine-grained and instance-level recognition problems – instead of recognizing general entities such as buildings, mountains and (of course) cats, many are designing machine learning algorithms capable of identifying the Eiffel Tower, Mount Fuji or Persian cats.
+To continue advancing the state of the art in computer vision, many researchers are now putting more focus on fine-grained and instance-level recognition problems – instead of recognizing general entities such as buildings, mountains and (of course) cats, many are designing machine learning algorithms capable of identifying the Eiffel Tower, Mount Fuji or Persian cats.
 However, a significant obstacle for research in this area has been the lack of large annotated datasets.

-A year later, Google worked to improve the dataset that was being used for image classification when identifying landmarks, and updated the dataset that they had created the year before, as they tell us in,Announcing Google-Landmarks-v2: An Improved Dataset for Landmark Recognition & Retrieval Part of the effort behind that work came from getting a lot of help as described in the blog post announcing it:
+A year later, Google worked to improve the dataset that was being used for image classification when identifying landmarks and updated the dataset that they had created the year before, as they tell us in,Announcing Google-Landmarks-v2: An Improved Dataset for Landmark Recognition & Retrieval Part of the effort behind that work came from getting a lot of help as described in the blog post announcing it:

 Google Patent for Image Classification when Identifying Landmarks in Image Collections

 Google was recently granted a patent that focuses on identifying popular landmarks in large digital image collections.
-Considering Google operates Google photos, that makes a lot of sense.
+Considering Google operates Google photos, which makes a lot of sense.
 The landmark identification efforts at Flickr sound a little similar to this effort on Google’s part.
 The patent does target a specific problem which it tells us is:

 However, there is no known system that can automatically extract information such as the most popular tourist destinations from these large collections.
-As numerous new photographs are added to these digital image collections, it may not be feasible for users to manually label the photographs in a complete and consistent manner that will increase the usefulness of those digital image collections.
+As numerous new photographs are added to these digital image collections, it may not be feasible for users to manually label the photographs in a manner that will increase the usefulness of those digital image collections.
 What is needed, therefore, are systems and methods that can automatically identify and label popular landmarks in large digital image collections.